-The exomorphic behavior of balpre causes the tree to be allocated in regions r61 and r62, which are both de-allocated after the call to preord.
+The exomorphic behavior of balpre causes the tree to be allocated in region r262, which is de-allocated after the call to preord.

 This is the kind of certainty about lifetimes we are aiming at.
 Imagine, for example, that the trees under consideration were terms representing different intermediate forms in a compiler.
 Then one would like to know that (possibly large) syntax trees are not kept in memory longer than needed.